 Due to its good looks, ruggedness and timeless appeal, leather will continue to be a trend winter after winter.
 A quality bomber jacket made from the stuff will probably be one of the soundest style investments you’re ever likely to make.
 It won’t come cheap, but it will last a lifetime.
 If you haven’t already added one to your collection, this coming winter is the time to do it.
 And if you really want to stay on trend, why not go for a model with a belted waist?

 The rise of technical outerwear in the fashion world has been one of the overarching trends of the last few seasons and will continue well into the new year.
-This winter, tricked-out parkas will be ruling the big-coat game and now’s the perfect time to pick one up.
+This time around it’s cropped, zip-up silhouettes taking centre stage – easy for throwing on to nip to the shops or for using as a middle layer underneath your winter coat for added ballast and protection against the elements.

 Global names in the world of outerwear like Canada Goose, Woolrich and The North Face will continue to be a solid investment, but also look out for smaller names like Crescent Down Works and Adsum, as well as fully-fledged outdoor brands like Arc’teryx.